decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<PeriodCreation>;
 }

-// Warning: (ae-missing-release-tag) "PhotoPrivacyChanged" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PhotoPrivacyChangedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "PhotoPrivacyChanged" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PhotoPrivacyChangedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type PhotoPrivacyChanged = BaseEvent & {
+export type PhotoPrivacyChangedEvent = BaseEvent & {
     type: Events.Type.CAMERA;
     subType: Events.SubType.Camera.PHOTO_PRIVACY_CHANGED;
     metadata: {